tobias/splice/README.md

 _tuple_, the base unit of data in Splice:

 ```
-[eid attribute value write tid [remove-write remove-tid]]
+[eid attribute value write remove-write]
 ```

-The first five components of Splice tuples in the vector representation are mandatory; others are optional:
+The first four components of Splice tuples in the vector representation are mandatory; others are optional:

 * `eid` is the _globally-unique_ identifier of an entity, i.e. UUIDs.